How To Get Rid Of Period Cramps At School

 Sports Drinks

-Due to their electrolytes, sports drinks like a Gatorade, Vitamin Water, or Powerade might help ease your period pain.
-Electrolytes take care of the electrical activities in your muscles, and hydrating them helps relax the muscle, which, in turn, can help alleviate some of your cramps.
-Sports drinks like Gatorade are usually readily available at most grocery and convenience stores–perhaps your school has a vending machine dispensing them that’s within reach.
-If not, consider keeping a bottle in your locker for any future emergencies.
+Due to their electrolytes, sports drinks like a Gatorade, Vitamin Water, or Powerade might help ease period pain.
+Electrolytes take care of the electrical activities in muscles, and hydrating them helps relax the muscle, which, in turn, can help alleviate cramps.
+Sports drinks like Gatorade are usually readily available at most grocery and convenience stores–perhaps their school has a vending machine dispensing them that’s within reach.
+If not, consider having them keep a bottle in their locker for any future emergencies.

 Chamomile Tea

-If you have access to hot water, chamomile tea has a whole host of benefits that can help get rid of your period cramps.
+If your teen has access to hot water, chamomile tea has a whole host of benefits that can help get rid of period cramps.
 It’s actually known to have “anti-spasmodic” properties, which means it can help alleviate the muscle pain caused by period cramps.
-As an added benefit, chamomile tea can help with not only the physical aspects of your period, but the emotional toll it can take on you as well–it’s actually able to regulate and modulate dopamine and serotonin levels during your period, which can help take the edge off some of the lower end mood swings you might experience as a result of it.
+As an added benefit, chamomile tea can help with not only the physical aspects of their period, but the emotional toll it can take on them as well–it’s actually able to regulate and modulate dopamine and serotonin levels during periods, which can help take the edge off some of the lower end mood swings they might experience as a result of it.
 Drink up!

 Water

 Sports drinks and teas aside, staying hydrated is a major way to ease cramps, both now and later.
-Make sure you’re drinking enough water throughout the day to benefit not only your period pains, but also your general wellbeing.
+Make sure they're drinking enough water throughout the day to benefit not only period pains, but also general wellbeing.

 A diverse group of three women wearing matching orange period underwear sit on the floor in front of school lockers